55 Terrific 3rd Grade Science Projects Anyone Can Do

 Difficulty: Easy / Materials: Basic

-Your students have probably tried rubbing a balloon on their heads to create static electricity with their hair.
+Your students have probably tried rubbing a balloon on their head to create static electricity with their hair.
 This experiment is even cooler to see, as a mix of cornstarch and oil seems to leap off the spoon in front of their eyes!

-Learn more: Static Electricity Goop at Frugal Fun for Boys and Girls
+Learn more: Static Electricity Goop

-Predict the distance of lightning
+34. Predict the distance of lightning

 Difficulty: Easy / Materials: Basic